LTA Logo LTA Retina Logo LTA Mobile Logo LTA Mobile Retina Logo LTA Sticky Logo LTA Sticky Logo Retina

 Time Commitment: Varies

-Duties include answering phones, completing ticket orders, exchanging tickets, and handling any patrons that stop by the Box Office.
-Volunteers are needed Monday (1-3pm), Tuesday – Friday (1-4pm), and Saturday (1-4pm).
-No previous experience is needed but some training will be required for the ticketing software we use (Vendini).
+Duties include answering phones, completing ticket orders, and handling any patrons that stop by the Box Office.
+Volunteers are needed Saturdays (2-4pm).
+No previous experience is needed but some training will be required for the ticketing software we use (Audience View Professional).

 Two volunteers are needed for each performance.
-One volunteer works the will call window, distributing tickets to patrons.
-Volunteers are needed Wednesday – Friday (7-9pm) and Sunday (2-4pm).
+One volunteer works the will call window, distributing tickets, large print playbills, and hearing assistance devices to patrons.
+Volunteers are needed Wednesday – Friday (7-8:15pm) and Sunday (2-3:15pm).
 No previous experience or training required.

-Another volunteer is needed to work at the desk, completing ticket orders, exchanging tickets, reprinting ticket orders, answering the phone, and other box office related tasks.
-Volunteers are needed Wednesday – Saturday (7-9pm) and Sunday (1-4pm).
-No previous experience is needed but some training will be required for the ticketing software we use (Vendini).
+Another volunteer is needed to work at the desk, completing ticket orders, reprinting ticket orders, answering the phone, and other box office related tasks.
+Volunteers are needed Wednesday – Saturday (7-9pm) and Sunday (2-4pm).
+No previous experience is needed but some training will be required for the ticketing software we use (Audience View Professional).

-Sign up to work in the Box Office for any upcoming show this season by clicking on the show below
+Sign up to work the Box Office Desk or Will Call Window for any upcoming show this season by clicking on the show link below.

 SEASONAL PLANNING

 The seasonal planning department is responsible for managing the seasonal planning functions at LTA including the One Acts, director/producer selection committee, awards committee and seasonal publications.
-For any seasonal planning inquiries or requests, please contact the Governor of Seasonal Planning, Ashley Amidon at ltaseasonalplanning@gmail.com. *Please note, we do not accept unsolicited scripts*
+For any seasonal planning inquiries or requests, please contact the Governor of Seasonal Planning, Eleanore Tapscott at ltaseasonalplanning@gmail.com. *Please note, we do not accept unsolicited scripts*

 JOIN A COMMITTEE